holoviz/panel/doc/how_to/custom_components/esm/custom_panes.md

 pn.Column(chart_type, chart).servable()
 ```

-Note that we have to append the `canvasEl` to the `el` before we create the chart.
-Dealing with layout issues like this sometimes requires a bit of iteration.
-If you get stuck, share your question and minimum, reproducible code example on [Discourse](https://discourse.holoviz.org/).
+Note, again, that we have to append the `canvasEl` to the `el` before we create the chart.
 :::

 ::::